This is your second Scam assignment.

 Queue: constructor Queue: methods enqueue, dequeue, qpeek, qsize

-Here is a routine which uses such classes:
+Here is a testing program which uses such classes:

 (define (loop stack queue)